 The Phantom has a similar head shape as the Mizuno.
 It has a compact mallet design and backend fangs, but it’s assembled from separate parts.
 It looks good like any mallet putter of its caliber, but is less streamlined than the Mizuno.

 Similar to the blade putters, we like the feel of the Scotty Cameron mallet a little better than we like the feel of the Mizuno mallet.
 This Mizuno has slightly better feedback due to the fact that it is fully forged and milled.
+In fact, it is our favorite milled mallet on our list of best milled putters.
 The Scotty Cameron mallet, by way of contract, uses an insert for the face.

 What gives the Scotty Cameron putter the edge is its stainless steel insert.
 This insert feels a bit firmer than the Mizuno, which is made from Carbon steel instead.
 Of course, this is only a preference and some layers may actually like the softer feel of the Mizuno.